hamidgasmi/training.computerscience.cloud.aws/README.md

 - Performance of restoring a volume from a Snapshot:
 	- When we restore a volume from a snapshot, it doesn't immediately copy all that data to EBS
-	- Data is copied as it is requested
+	- Data is copied as It's requested
     - So, we get the max performance of a the EBS volume, only when all that data has been copied across in the background
-    - Solution: to perform a read of every part of that volume in advance before it is moved into production
+    - Solution: to perform a read of every part of that volume in advance before It's moved into production
     - To ensure that our restored volume always functions at peak capacity in production, we can force the immediate initialization of the entire volume using dd or fio
     - For more details:
 		- [EBS restoring volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-restoring-volume.html)